The Most Beautiful Coastal Town of Florida

 Local Seafood Favorites

-Shrimp, grouper, and redfish show up on almost every menu.
-The dishes stay simple and focus on freshness.
-For example, many plates come with just a squeeze of lemon and a side of hushpuppies.
-As a result, seafood lovers always find something they enjoy.
+Shrimp, grouper, and redfish appear on many menus throughout town.
+Most dishes stay simple so the freshness stands out.
+For example, seafood plates often come with a squeeze of lemon, hushpuppies, or a light Southern side.
+Because of this, seafood fans almost always find something to enjoy.

 Riverside and Waterfront Dining